zwbetz-gh/make-a-hugo-blog-from-scratch/content/blog/quotes-by-people-i-like.md

 {{% bootstrap-blockquote author="Marcus Aurelius" %}}
 Waste no more time arguing about what a good man should be.
 Be one.
 {{% /bootstrap-blockquote %}}

-{{% bootstrap-blockquote author="Carl Jung" %}}
-The meeting of two personalities is like the contact of two chemical substances: if there is any reaction, both are transformed.
-{{% /bootstrap-blockquote %}}

-{{% bootstrap-blockquote author="C.S.
-Lewis" %}}
-Some day you will be old enough to start reading faily tales again.
-{{% /bootstrap-blockquote %}}

-{{% bootstrap-blockquote author="J.R.R.
-Tolkien" %}}
-Little by little, one travels far.
-{{% /bootstrap-blockquote %}}

-{{% bootstrap-blockquote author="Marcus Aurelius" %}}
-Very little is needed to make a happy life; it is all within yourself, in your way of thinking.
-{{% /bootstrap-blockquote %}}